 This declaration has been made after receiving the declarations requested to be made to the directors in accordance with section 295A of the Corporations Act 2001.

-This declaration is made in accordance with a resolution of the directors of the Responsible Entity.
+This declaration is made in accordance with a resolution of the directors.

-Alan Cameron Chairman
+Alan Cameron Chairman 29 August 2013